mikeroyal/Apple-Silicon-Guide/README.md

 </br>
 </p>

 **Apple M3 Max Chip** has a **80% faster CPU, 50% faster GPU, and 40% faster Neural Engine than the base [M1 Max chip](https://github.com/mikeroyal/Apple-Silicon-Guide#M1-Max)**.
-It can be configured with up to **124GB** of high-bandwidth, low-latency unified memory that can be accessed by the **16-core CPU (12 high-performance and 4 energy-efficient), 40-core GPU (400GB/s memory bandwidth), and 16-core Neural Engine**.
+It can be configured with up to **128GB** of high-bandwidth, low-latency unified memory that can be accessed by the **16-core CPU (12 high-performance and 4 energy-efficient), 40-core GPU (400GB/s memory bandwidth), and 16-core Neural Engine**.

 <p align="center">
  <img src="https://github.com/mikeroyal/Apple-Silicon-Guide/assets/45159366/5410b9e9-a150-4425-b285-e91222c06ca5">
 </br>
-M3 Max Chip Architecture
+M3 Max Chip Architecture.
+Image Credit: Apple
 </p>

 ### M3 Ultra